Appaneravanda Kiran Subbaiah's Sculptures

 THE '135 HEADED ADISHESHA' STATUE

-Mr. Kiran Subbaiah’s masterpiece, the 135 headed Lord Adishesha is a mind blowing piece of sculpture and is on its way to the Record books.
-Presently the Adishesha deity at Pashupatinath temple in Nepal holds the record with 108 hoods.
+Mr. Kiran Subbaiah's masterpiece, the 135-headed Lord Adishesha, is a mind-blowing piece of sculpture and is on its way to the Record books.
 Apart from 135 heads of the Adishesha, the statue also depicts 45 individual snakes carved in different postures on the pedestal and sides of the 5 ft 1 ½ inch tall deity.

 About the statue of Adishesha

-• The All powerful serpent god ‘Lord Adishesha’ is believed to be carrying the whole Earth on its head.
+• The powerful serpent god 'Lord Adishesha' is believed to be carrying the whole earth on its head.

-• Now, the number of heads carved by Mr. Kiran Subbaiah of Lord Adishesha is 135 (one hundred & thirty five) which could be a world record and find a place in the Guinness book of world records.
+• The number of heads carved by Mr. Kiran Subbaiah of Lord Adishesha is 135 (one hundred & thirty-five), which could be a world record and find a place in the Guinness Book of world records.

-• 135 heads, wherein according to Numerology, the individual numbers in the number 135, each one is an odd number, the sum of 1, 3 & 5 being 9 which is also an odd number & considered a lucky number.
+• One hundred thirty-five heads, wherein according to Numerology, the individual numbers in the number 135, each one is an odd number, the sum of 1, 3 & 5 being 9which is also an odd number & considered a lucky number.
 Above all this, Serpents are always depicted or carved with the sum of the number of heads being only odd numbers.

 About Adishesha

-Adishesha is the thousand headed serpent on which Lord Vishnu reposes in Vaikunta.
-Adishesha floats upon the sea-of-milk in Vaikunta.
-He is the first born of the serpents.
+Adishesha is the thousand-headed serpent on which Lord Vishnu resides in Vaikunta.
+Adishesha floats upon the sea of milk in Vaikunta.
+He is the firstborn of the serpents.
 His mother is Kadru, a daughter of Daksha.
 His father is the sage Kashyapa.
 According to the Mahabharata, he was asked by Lord Brahma to bear the weight of the world on his head.

 He was saddened by the wicked ways of his brothers and left them.
-He repaired to the mountain Gandhamadana and practiced ascetic devotions, living upon air and rigidly observed his vows.
-He passed his days in those sacred regions, with his passions under complete control.
+He repaired to the mountain Gandhamadana and practiced ascetic devotions, living upon air and rigidly observing his vows.
+He passed his days in those sacred regions with his passions under complete control.
 When Lord Brahma saw the devotion of this serpent, he appeared in person and offered to grant him a boon.

 Brahma said, "Thou shalt attain salvation in due course.
 Ask me another boon."